 Exodus 3:14 in Jewish Bible Translations

-The early Greek translations - most notably the Septuagint, Aquila, and Theodotion - have already been considered in Early Translations above.
+The early Greek translations – most notably the Septuagint, Aquila, and Theodotion – have already been considered in Early Translations above.
 Amongst the Aramaic Targums, both Onkelos and Neofiti retain the Hebrew ehyeh asher ehyeh of 3:14a in their translations.
-Onkelos also retains the Hebrew ehyeh of 3:14b, while Neofiti renders it in a highly periphrastic manner as the Aramaic equivalent of, "The one who said and the world came into existence from the beginning; and is to say again: Be, and it will be".
-Neofiti's rendering of this ehyeh clearly articulates his understanding of its root meaning as 'to be' in the sense of 'to exist', and he finds the most fitting context for this meaning in the Creation narrative of Genesis Ch.1, in relation to which please see the Diagram in Part II of this website.
-Targum Pseudo-Jonathan, by contrast, gives periphrastic renderings of both parts of the verse, with ehyeh asher ehyeh rendered in similar terms to Neofiti's rendering of ehyeh alone, as "He who said and the world was, (who) said and everything was", which also reveals this translators understanding of the root meaning of ehyeh as 'to be' in the sense of 'to exist'.
-Pseudo-Jonathan goes on to render the ehyeh of 3:14b as "I am who I am and who will be", thus seeming to understand it as indicating the immutability of God, and hence along the same lines as the second interpretation in Midrash Rabbah 3:6, for which see Exodus 3:14 in the Talmud and Midrash below.
-Lastly, the Syriac Peshitta, like Onkelos, retains the Hebrew ehyeh asher ehyeh of 3:14a and ehyeh of 3:14b.
+Onkelos also retains the Hebrew ehyeh of 3:14b, while Neofiti renders it in a highly periphrastic manner as the Aramaic equivalent of, “The one who said and the world came into existence from the beginning; and is to say again: Be, and it will be“.
+Neofiti’s rendering of this ehyeh clearly articulates his understanding of its root meaning as ‘to be’ in the sense of ‘to exist’ and he finds the most fitting context for this meaning in the Creation narrative of Genesis Ch.1, in relation to which see the Diagram in Part II of this website.
+Targum Pseudo-Jonathan, by contrast, gives periphrastic renderings of both parts of the verse, with ehyeh asher ehyeh rendered in similar terms to Neofiti’s rendering of the absolute ehyeh alone as, “He who said and the world was, (who) said and everything was“, which also reveals this translators understanding of the root meaning of ehyeh as ‘to be’ in the sense of ‘to exist’.
+Pseudo-Jonathan goes on to render the ehyeh of 3:14b as “I am who I am and who will be“, thus seeming to understand it as indicating the immutability of God and hence along the same lines as the second interpretation in Midrash Rabbah 3:6, for which see Talmud and Midrash below.
+Lastly the Syriac Peshitta, like Onkelos, retains the Hebrew ehyeh asher ehyeh of 3:14a and ehyeh of 3:14b.

 It was Mendelssohn who, in the 18th century, undertook the first Jewish translation of the Bible into High German.
-His rendering of Exodus 3:14 is also highly periphrastic, and like Saadia's reflects a philosophical approach to exegesis.
-His version of the verse seems to have been influenced by Saadia's, because it reads in English as follows: "God spoke to Moses: "I am the being that is eternal".
-He said further: "Say to the children of Israel, 'The eternal being, which calls itself, I-am-eternal, has sent me to you", the merits of which I will consider under Modern Jewish Philosophy below.
+His rendering of Exodus 3:14 is also highly periphrastic and like Saadia’s reflects a philosophical approach to exegesis.
+Indeed his version of the verse was evidently influenced by Saadia’s, because it reads in English as follows: “God spoke to Moses: “I am the being that is eternal”.
+He said further: “Say to the children of Israel, ‘The eternal being, which calls itself, I-am-eternal, has sent me to you“, the merits of which I will consider under Modern Jewish Philosophy below.